minprog/modules/c/review/index.md

 # Code review: C

+> Warning: do not start code review until you **and** your partner are completely done and have submitted working versions of each program in the module.
+{:.bg-warning}

 Learning to assess your own code, and finding ways to improve it, is an important part of learning to program.
 For each module, you will do a code review with one or more other students.
 Here, you will give each other feedback and advice on improving your code.

 In order to keep the task within reasonable limits, for each module we will provide a number of aspects to consider for the review.
 These are also the aspects that your programs will be *primarily* graded on.